NICK & TRUDY KRABBENDAM

 Nick and Trudy soon found work at farms and a vegetable processing plant and they later operated a refrigeration shop and several other businesses over the years in Chilliwack and Vancouver.

-Now semi-retired, they moved to Penticton more than three years ago.
+Now semi-retired, they moved to Penticton more than five years ago.

 Nick said they heard about the hospital expansion and wanted to support the Foundation campaign.
 Trudy recently underwent hip surgery which required her to remain at PRH for more than three weeks.